 Zero waste reduces methane emissions

-Methane is known to be a potent greenhouse gas; it traps around 84 times more heat in the atmosphere heat in the than carbon dioxide.
+Methane is known to be a potent greenhouse gas; it traps around 84 times more heat in the atmosphere heat in than carbon dioxide.

 Zero waste aims to reduce and compost all organic matter (food waste).
-Keeping food waste out of the landfill lowers methane emissions, and it has positive climate benefits.
+Keeping food waste out of landfill lowers methane emissions, and it has positive climate benefits.